snowplow/advanced-analytics-web-accelerator/content/upload/upload_2.md

 {{% /attachments %}}

 You can load the sample data to the warehouse using your `Databricks Workspace` as described in the below steps.
-Please download the *sample_events.csv* from the attachments.
+Please download the `upload.zip` folder from the attachments which contains `sample_events.csv`.
 For more details please check out the official [Databricks documentation](https://docs.databricks.com/ingestion/add-data/index.html).

 #### **Step 1:**  Create the ATOMIC schema